RoundPegs9/Preventiv-iOS/README.md

 # Preventiv-iOS

 ### Robust and resilient contact tracing system with a focus on safety and privacy.
-This app is one of the first open-source contact tracing apps released.
+One of the first open-source contact tracing apps released.

 Learn more at https://preventiv.ml/